-Datasette disallows custom SQL containing the string PRAGMA, as SQLite pragma statements can be used to change database settings at runtime.
+Datasette disallows custom SQL queries containing the string PRAGMA (with a small number of exceptions) as SQLite pragma statements can be used to change database settings at runtime.
 If you need to include the string "pragma" in a query you can do so safely using a named parameter.